-David Green Master Furrier is an Alaskan family run business and iconic institution celebrating nearly 100 years in business.
+David Green Master Furrier is an Alaskan family run business and iconic institution celebrating over 100 years in business.
 Founder David Green, was born in Europe into a multigenerational family of Master Furrier craftsmen.
 Immigrating to New York as a young man, his sense of adventure led to his arrival to Alaska in 1922.
 Family legend has it that after reading Jack London’s book, “Call of the Wild” he decided to leave the comforts of home and head to the territory of Alaska.
 His adventures took him throughout Southeast Alaska.
 Most notably was Cordova, when he met a family that set up an introduction to the woman that would later become his wife, Ruth.

 In those early days, he would work by making one garment at a time, mainly from the customer’s own pelts.
 The business continued to grow, however during the Depression years, times were lean.
 Seattle also became a base of operations for a time.
 During WWII Military contracts supplying the Alaska Scouts full length muskrat parkas, fur ruffs to the Air Force, and other concessions allowed the business to grow.
 As a result, they were able to hire employees, sales people, furriers and finishers.
 The move to Anchorage right after WWII established a permanent base of operations.
 The store on 4th Avenue continues to be a local icon and a tourist destination.
 The original showroom still boasts a photo wall of fame ranging from celebrities, military brass and even from the Pope’s visit to Anchorage.